Top Things to do in Barcelona

 Gaudi’s Barcelona and the top things to do in Barcelona:

 Probably the most famous parts of Barcelona have been created by our star architect Antoni Gaudi.
-We have already explained in detail in our article “Sagrada Familia and Gaudi’s Barcelona” the importance of Gaudi’s work and how he has portrayed the city of Barcelona.
+If you read our article “Sagrada Familia and Gaudi’s Barcelona” then you will know why Gaudi’s work is so important.
+Also, you will found out how the great arcitect has portrayed the city of Barcelona.
 However, we could not leave him behind when we talk about the absolute must see attractions in the “Ciudad Condal”.
-Attractions such as Sagrada Familia, Casa Batlló, Park Guell and La Pedrera are remarkably close to each other.
-You can easily walk around to at least admire these architectural jewels from the outside.
+Attractions such as Sagrada FamiliaCasa Batlló, Park Güell and Casa Milà (also known as la pedrera) are remarkably close to each other.
+You can easily walk around to at least admire these beautiful masterpieces.
+Of course we recommend to have a look how the inside of these incredible buildings look like!
+To skip the line, ticket booking is a must!

 Explore Barcelona’s most exclusive Street – Passeig de Gràcia

-If you are walking through Gaudi’s Barcelona, you must visit Passeig de Gràcia.
-This manor street has been since the 1900s the most exclusive area of Barcelona.
 As you walk along it, you will realise the great number of people that are doing exactly the same as you.
-This is because Passeig de Gràcia is the busiest street in Barcelona, with more than 35,000 people passing through every day.
+It is like this because Passeig de Gràcia is the busiest street in Barcelona, with more than 35,000 people passing through every day.
+In this avenue you can find remarkable architecture and high-end shopping places.
 It is also the intersection between the right and left side of L’Eixample neighbourhoods.
 The most notorious fashion shops as well as Hotels and Restaurants are equally part of the landscape.

 Cross Plaza Catalunya